-The overall process of financial statement audit can be broadly classified into six major phases that are briefly described below:
+The overall process of financial statement audit can broadly classify into six major phases that are briefly described below:

-- Risk assessment: According to the American Institute of Certified Public Accountants (AICPA), an auditor should evaluate the risks associated with each stage of engagement, which may arise from any particular circumstances, management’s integrity, pending lawsuits, etc.
+- Risk assessment: According to the American Institute of Certified Public Accountants (AICPA), an auditor should evaluate the risks associated with each engagement stage, which may arise from any particular circumstances, management’s integrity, pending lawsuits, etc.

-- Engagement planning: An auditor has to prepare the complete plan for the entire engagement process, and the time required for the same is directly proportional to the size and complexity of the subject entity.
+- Engagement planning: An auditor has to prepare the complete plan for the entire engagement process, and the time requires is directly proportional to the size and complexity of the subject entity.
 Additionally, the auditor must evaluate the staffing requirement for the engagement process and ensure that each member maintains an independent viewpoint.
-In the audit process, the auditor must understand the subject entity’s business and industry, its internal control, and the risk of misstatements in the financial statements.
-The auditor decides on the engagement plan, time duration, and audit cost based on all these.
+In the audit process, the auditor must understand the subject entity’s business and industry, internal control, and the risk of misstatements in the financial statements.
+Based on all these, the auditor decides on the engagement plan, time duration, and audit cost.

 - Analysis of accounts: During the analysis of accounts, the auditor needs to check whether or not underlying documents back the account balances in the financial statements.
 The auditor must evaluate the audit test results, examine management’s responses to inquiries and record any adjusting journal entries.
 In case of material Y-o-Y change in any accounts, the auditor must record the reasons for the same and perform necessary research as per Generally Accepted Accounting Principles (GAAP).